Unidata/tds/docs/src/public/userguide/pages/thredds/DatasetScanRef.md

    From that catalog, the `catalogRef GFS/catalog.xml` resolves to `http://server:8080/thredds/catalog/ncep/GFS/catalog.xml`.
 * The dataset access URLs are built from the service base and the dataset `urlPath` (see [THREDDS URL construction](client_side_catalog_specification.html#constructingURLs)).
    So the dataset URLs from the above catalog would be `http://server:8080/thredds/dodsC/ncep/GFS/CONUS_191km/GFS_CONUS_191km_20061107_0000.grib1`.
-   (You don’t have to worry about these URLs, as they are all generated automatically).
+   (You don't have to worry about these URLs, as they are all generated automatically).
 * Each `datasetScan` element must reference a `service` element (whether directly, as above, or inherited).
 * Because the TDS uses the set of all given path values to map URLs to datasets, **each `datasetScan` path MUST be unique across all config catalogs on a given TDS installation**.